All Products

 sudo mv java-se-8u41-ri/ /usr/java8

-5. Run the following commands to configure Java environment variables.
+5. Configure the Java environment variables.

 sudo sh -c "echo 'export JAVA_HOME=/usr/java8' >> /etc/profile"